bjornmeansbear/lectureScripts/WhatIsSGD.md

 So, this is what we'll use as our definition of Sustainable Graphic Design for the remainder of the talk:

-sustainable graphic design is “graphic design in support of all life flourishing,”
+sustainable graphic design is “graphic design in support of all life flourishing,” or, “graphic design for the welfare of all life.”

-or

-“graphic design for the welfare of all life.”

 ## Sustainable Graphic Design is DIFFERENT